What is Type?

-- Many people misuse the word ‘type’.
-They use the word 'typey' or 'very good type' as an all encompassing one word says it all description that states the dog is a very good reflection of the written standard.
+- Whilst from an historical point of view we all know what we mean when we refer to type, most of us, me included, misuse the word ‘type’.
+We use the word 'typey' or 'very good type' as an all encompassing one word says it all description that states the dog is a very good reflection of the written standard.
 That not withstanding the vagaries contained within the standard and the odd bit of fine tuning here and there, what you have read in the standard is now standing in front of you.

 - Grammatically speaking the word 'type' distinguishes one breed of dog from another and the word 'style' describes variations that occur within a breed.
 A dog may well be a dog of 'typey appearance' be it articulated as 'good type', 'very good type', 'excellent type', but other than the 'very rare occasion' one might encounter at a Specialty Show of seeing a dog that is not typey i.e ' not typical of the German Shepherd Dog breed' what is being seen is a ‘style’ of dog and the variations one sees in 'style' not in 'type' can be seen in the following collage of dogs who all comply with the description befitting the words 'good type' but they are of 'varying styles'.

 - Type comes first and foremost and within 'type' there are 'styles' of dogs.